ray-project/ray/doc/source/serve/index.rst

   $ serve run counter_config.yaml

-This updates ``Counter`` just like using ``Counter.deploy()``, but you don't need to write new update scripts in Python.
-You can modify the deployment's settings in the config file, deploy it via CLI, and continue making requests to it:
+This updates ``Counter`` just like ``Counter.deploy()``, but it doesn't require Python update scripts.
+You can modify the deployment's settings in the config file, deploy it via CLI, and make requests to it:

 .. code-block:: bash